apache/druid/docs/content/development/extensions-contrib/cloudfiles.md

 As with the Azure blobstore, it is assumed to be gzipped if the extension ends in .gz

+This firehose is _splittable_ and can be used by [native parallel index tasks](../../ingestion/native_tasks.html#single-phase-parallel-index-task).

 Sample spec:

 ```json